commoddity/scheduler/README.md

 The app is deployed online using Netlify for the client, Heroku for the server and CircleCI for continuous integration.

+_Note: The deployed application may take a few seconds to work properly on initial page load as the Heroku-hosted server takes time to wake up if it hasn't been used recently._

 [Interview Scheduler Deployed Link](https://elegant-heisenberg-653b5a.netlify.com/)

 # Scheduler Dashboard - _Deployed_

-- A separate Scheduler Dashboard application is also deployed, which provides the following information from the Scheduler App in real time:
+- A separate Scheduler Dashboard application is also deployed, which provides the following information from the Scheduler App in real time, updated via the Web Socket API:
   - _Total Interviews_
   - _Least Popular Time Slot_
   - _Most Popular Day_